MoazzMo/FbInfo/README.md

 operating system.
 This tool lets you gather your Information on facebook, gather all the friends email and phone number, from the public facebook application programming interface.
 It provides a lot of functionality which most other FBI tools can't do or provide.

-For initiating this tool, you are required to have python 3 installed on your desired platform.(Works in almost every platform)
+For initiating this tool, you are required to run this bash script on your terminal.(Works in almost every platform)

 Commands:(I am starting commands keeping in mind you are a beginner)